 The fight continued despite a quick sequence of new Premiers in Alberta, successfully working to Save Alberta Hospital Edmonton, uniting Albertans against acute care bed closures, raising the alarm of private seniors care, reversing government decisions to increase drug costs for seniors, and securing legislation to ban the sale of blood & plasma in Alberta, protecting a valuable public and not-for-profit service.

-With changes in Provincial and Federal Governments in 2019, Friends of Medicare will continue to work to advocate for protecting and expanding the universal coverage of the Medicare umbrella and the need to ensure services are not just publicly funded, but publicly delivered.
+With a provincial election on the horizon, Friends of Medicare will continue to work to advocate for protecting and expanding the universal coverage of the Medicare umbrella and the need to ensure services are not just publicly funded, but publicly delivered.